Qt and C++ Embedded Development: Pros, Cons, and Alternatives

 For the application implementation, we chose the C++/Qt/QML stack.
 In addition, Java code was used.
 Qt made it possible to create an Android application with all the necessary functions very quickly.
 The Qt Connectivity module has speeded up the development of the BLE part by providing ready-made Bluetooth solutions.
 Using the Qt Multimedia module, our specialists created a video player with a range of features.

-The objective of another project was to create a device with sensors for measuring the distance to obstacles and to build a mobile application for interacting with the devices.
-The radar module was supposed to transmit a point cloud over BLE.
-The Orange Pi microcomputer had to transmit the image from the CSI camera using the RTSP (Real-time Streaming Protocol) via Wi-Fi to the Android tablet.
-We intended to use Qt for building Android applications.
+The objective of another project was to create a solution for safe aircraft towing.
+It consisted of a device with sensors, that are placed on an airplane to measure the distance to obstacles, and a mobile application for tablets used by towing truck operators.
+The operator can see obstacles and the distance to them in real time and, thus, avoid collisions.
+Initially we planned to use the Orange Pi single-board computer as the main processing unit that would transmit the image from the CSI camera and other information using the RTSP (Real-time Streaming Protocol) via BLE and Wi-Fi to the Android tablet.
+We intended to use Qt for building the Android application.

 Significant difficulties that arose during the implementation of the project required revision.
 Therefore, our developers decided to replace the Orange Pi with the Raspberry Pi for the correct interaction with the camera and Bluetooth.
 The new idea was to create a tablet Wi-Fi hotspot with a specific SSID and a password.
 When the sensor (the ATPS module) detects a Wi-Fi network with the selected SSID, it should automatically connect to the network.
 The mobile app should transmit its IP address to the device via BLE.
 The video stream from the camera had to be passed via RTSP.
 We decided to transmit sensor data as well as information messages via a TCP connection.
 While developing the client-side in Python, we faced the problem of low performance.
 The Qt framework helped solve this issue.